International Graduate Student Application Requirements

 - Applicants can use more than one sponsor but each sponsor must complete separate Affidavit of Support.

-- Notarized bank letter showing the student has financial sponsorship in the amount of $29,000.
+- Bank letter showing the student has financial sponsorship in the amount of $29,000.
 The amount listed on the bank letter must match what is listed on the Affidavit of Support form from each sponsor.
 The bank letter must be written in English by the sponsor's bank or must be translated into English.
 The bank letter must be signed and stamped by bank official.

 - A photocopy or facsimile of the identification page and expiration page of the student's passport, and the student's current F-1 visa (if applicable), the I-20 form from the student's current institution, and the I-94 form documenting the student's original entry into the country.

 - See additional documents required for each program: